berkerdemoglu/DataVisualysis/README.md

 A Python project for analyzing and visualizing data.

-The file you want to run is 'data_app.py'.
-A DataModeler object is generated in 'data_app.py' and one can run some methods for analysis.
+The file you want to run is 'data_program.py'.
+A DataVisualysis object is generated in 'data_program.py' and one can run some methods for analysis.

-The data visualization part is still lacking, but I will implement it using matplotlib.
+The data visualization part is still lacking, but Iwill be implemented using matplotlib.

 # Required Python Modules:
 - matplotlib